vegaprotocol/documentation/docs/node-operators/how-to/rotate-vega-keys.md

 1. Installed [Vega Wallet CLI binary ↗](https://github.com/vegaprotocol/vega/releases) (under `assets` for each software version)
 2. Running validator node with admin server enabled
 3. The node wallet passphrases
-4. Access to wallet with current Vega and Master key (usually the original wallet that generated those keys)
+4. Access to wallet with current Vega and master key (usually the original wallet that generated those keys)
 5. Removable media for transporting an isolated wallet

 ## Terminology: